Stimulant Addiction Treatment in Fond du Lac, Wisconsin

 - Social Withdrawal: Isolating oneself from family and friends, spending more time alone, or with others who abuse drugs.

-- Financial Problems: Spending excessive amounts of money on obtaining stimulants, leads to financial difficulties.
+- Financial Problems: Spending excessive amounts of money on obtaining stimulants leads to financial difficulties.

 - Rapid Heart Rate and High Blood Pressure: Stimulants increase cardiovascular activity, leading to these symptoms.